-The integration of national economies and markets has increased substantially in recent years, putting a strain on the international tax rules, which were designed more than a century ago.
-Weaknesses in the current rules create opportunities for base erosion and profit shifting (BEPS), requiring bold moves by policy makers to restore confidence in the system and ensure that profits are taxed where economic activities take place and value is created.
+Digitalisation and globalisation have had a profound impact on economies and the lives of people around the world, and this impact has only accelerated in the 21st century.
+These changes have brought with them challenges to the rules for taxing international business income, which have prevailed for more than a hundred years and created opportunities for base erosion and profit shifting (BEPS), requiring bold moves by policy makers to restore confidence in the system and ensure that profits are taxed where economic activities take place and value is created.

-Following the release of the report Addressing Base Erosion and Profit Shifting in February 2013, OECD and G20 countries adopted a 15-point Action Plan to address BEPS in September 2013.
-The Action Plan identified 15 actions along three key pillars: introducing coherence in the domestic rules that affect cross-border activities, reinforcing substance requirements in the existing international standards, and improving transparency as well as certainty.
+In 2013, the OECD ramped up efforts to address these challenges in response to growing public and political concerns about tax avoidance by large multinationals.
+The OECD and G20 countries joined forces and developed an Action Plan to address BEPS in September 2013.
+The Action Plan identified 15 actions aimed at introducing coherence in the domestic rules that affect cross-border activities, reinforcing substance requirements in the existing international standards, and improving transparency as well as certainty.

-After two years of work, measures in response to the 15 actions were delivered to G20 Leaders in Antalya in November 2015.
-All the different outputs, including those delivered in an interim form in 2014, were consolidated into a comprehensive package.
-The BEPS package of measures represents the first substantial renovation of the international tax rules in almost a century.
-Once the new measures become applicable, it is expected that profits will be reported where the economic activities that generate them are carried out and where value is created.
+After two years of work, measures in response to the 15 actions, including those published in an interim form in 2014, were consolidated into a comprehensive package and delivered to G20 Leaders in November 2015.
+The BEPS package represents the first substantial renovation of the international tax rules in almost a century.
+As the BEPS measures are implemented, it is expected that profits will be reported where the economic activities that generate them are carried out and where value is created.
 BEPS planning strategies that rely on outdated rules or on poorly co-ordinated domestic measures will be rendered ineffective.